inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 **Biases speed up our decisions, but we pay for this speed with the loss of correctness.**

-Here's an example: I cannot review 1,000 job applications in a day if I treat every applicant like a beautifully complex human, even though they are one.
+I cannot review 1,000 job applications in a day if I treat every applicant like a beautifully complex human, even though they are one.

 But I can do it by applying a **handful of quick, slightly arbitrary criteria**, hoping they’ll shrink the list down to the "good-enough" candidates.
 Not the best candidates, just the good-enough candidates.

-Maybe just the ones who already work in this field (debatable, but plausible).
-Or maybe just the ones who went to one of the top 3 universities in the country (pseudo-intellectual).
-Or maybe just the ones who don't trigger my irrational dislike of certain fonts (arbitrary).
+The filter-biases start strong but their logic quickly dwindles, it might go like this:
+1. Let's filter the candidates to those who already work in this field. ➡️ debatable, but plausible
+2. Let's also filter to only the top 3 universities in the country. ➡️ pseudo-intellectual
+3. And of course, ugly fonts are a no-go. ➡️ arbitrary

 Bias can quickly grow out of control.
 They generally start out as a rational shortcut, but they always have the potential to outgrow the rational space. **The rational and irrational have a very muddy border between them.**

-**Cognitive bias is a blind spot.
-It's the thing you don't pay attention to.** It's the thing where you give up control.
+The biggest problem with cognitive biases is that you (generally) don't see them. **Cognitive biases are blind spots.
+They are the thing you don't pay attention to.** They are in control, not you.
 And wouldn't you love to take back control over your own decisions?

 ## Exhibit A: Anchors are a chain with a weight at the end